MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/add-users/add-users-to-the-portal-1.md

 ### Steps to add learners via All Users list

-1. On the Microsoft Community Training portal, after login [**switch to administrator view**](../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)
+1. Log on to the Community Training portal and [**switch to administrator view**](../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).

-2. Select **All Users** tab in the left-navigation page from users module
+1. Select **All Users** in the left-navigation page from the users module.

-3. Click or tap the **Add Users** icon on top-right of the details page
+1. Select **Add Users** from the top-right of the details page.

     ![All users main screen](../../media/All%20users%20main%20screen.png)

-4. Choose between the following two methods to add users
+1. Choose between the following two methods to add users:

     - **Add Single User** – Use this option to add one user at a time.
-Click or tap Add Single user, enter the phone number and then click or tap **Add** button
+Select **Add Single user**, enter the phone number then select **Add** to confirm.

         ![Add single user one](../../media/Add%20single%20user%20one.png)

-    - **Bulk upload users** – This option is used to add multiple users at once.
-For detailed steps, see how to [**structure the csv file and bulk upload users**](../organize-users/add-multiple-users-to-the-group.md) on the portal
+    - **Bulk upload users** – This option is used to add multiple users in one action.
+For detailed steps, see how to [**structure the csv file and bulk upload users**](../organize-users/add-multiple-users-to-the-group.md).

 > [!IMPORTANT]
-> In case, platform is setup with **Social Account** or **Azure Active Directory** as login identity then you will need to enter email address in the above step.
+> If the platform is setup with the login identity **Social Account** or **Azure Active Directory** then you will need to enter an email address in the above step.

 ## Option 2 – Add Learner via Groups

 > [!NOTE]
-> When same user is added to multiple groups, it won't create duplicate users i.e. there is only 1 user on the platform against 1 email address or phone number.
+> When the same user is added to multiple groups, it won't create a duplicate user i.e. there is only 1 user on the platform against one email address or phone number.

-In this topic, you will learn how to add learner via specific group.
+In this topic, you will learn how to add a learner via specific group.

 ### Permission Level

-The Microsoft Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
-Table below shows administrative role which are allowed to add learners via Group:
+The Community Training management portal provides role-based permission levels.
+The table below shows which administrative roles can add learners via a Group:

 | Access Level | Add learners via All Users |
 | --- | --- |